 Failure of mechanical, electrical or lifting equipment can be costly and disruptive to leaseholders and tenants, and could cause you major problems.
+This is where Engineering Insurance & Inspection Services cover can help ensure your equipment is properly maintained and provide peace of mind.

 Independent engineering inspections help identify problems early, enabling you to organise and plan for repairs before a major failure occurs.
 With no vested interest in the outcome independent inspectors are unlikely to be biased, which means only necessary repairs are usually identified.
 Some inspections are a legal and statutory requirement.